In most cases fitting a 2” leveling kit is the most economical way to gain clearance for larger tires. It’s also the most popular.

 The biggest tire you can fit on a 2014-current GMC Sierra 1500 running factory stock suspension and rims are a maximum of 32.6 inches.

-Now that we know the max tire size on a stock Tundra, let’s dive deeper into the actual fitment and later look at the biggest tire size you can fit with a 3” and 6” lift kit! or if you want to know what is required to fit 33″ tires on a Tundra without a lift then read this.
+Now that we know the max tire size on a stock Tundra, let’s dive deeper into the actual fitment and later look at the biggest tire size you can fit with a 3” and 6” lift kit! or if you want to know what is required to fit larger tires on a New Gen 2023 Tundra then read this.

 The largest tires you can fit on a stock F150 without removing the crash bars are 33”- 34” without severe rubbing.
 Alternatively, you can fit 32” if your rims are 10” wide.

 - If you decide to go with the biggest tire you can squeeze inside the wheel arch, keep in mind you will experience a drop in MPG, but nothing too significant unless you go 37” or bigger.

 - If you opt for a more aggressive AT or MT tire, you will experience increased road noise inside the cabin.
 In most cases, the more aggressive, the noisier.